interlock-network/interlock-docs/docs/faq.md

 ### How did you implement this trust network?

-Please see our technical [Whitepaper](https://docs.interlock.network/token/whitepaper.html) and [Webstite](https://www.interlock.network/) for implementation details.
+Please see our technical [Whitepaper](https://docs.interlock.network/token/whitepaper.html) and [Website](https://www.interlock.network/) for implementation details.

 ### What parts of your stack are open source?

-Obviously the underlying blockchains — Solana and Ethereum — are both open source.
-Also, all of our smart contracts are open source — because that is just how blockchain works.
-Our uBlock-based browser-extension is also open source.
-The backend parts of our stack (i.e. the data-processing pipeline and our database) are closed source — as are our web-frontends (i.e. the dashboard for stakers).
-We \*may\* open source the backend components, once they become more mature, or if the community expresses interest in it.
+The Aleph Zero blockchain that Interlock is building on is an open source project.
+All of our smart contracts are open source — because that is just how blockchain works, and because we would like our community to have access to these contracts for transparency.
+Our browser-extension is also open source.
+The backend parts of our stack (i.e. the data-processing pipeline and our database) are closed source, for security purposes.
+We *may* open source the backend components once they become more mature, or if the community expresses interest in it.

 ### Are you a security company?